 Other types of retail barcode

 While EAN-13 barcodes are the most commonly used codes in Ireland, there are other variants which serve slightly different purposes or are popular in other parts of the world.
 Some other types of barcodes are:

-ITF-14: Also known as a TUN or carton barcode, these 14 digit codes are used in inwards goods to process shipments from suppliers.
+ITF-14: Also known as a TUN or carton barcode, these 14-digit codes are used in inward goods to process shipments from suppliers.
 ITF-14 barcodes are not for products.